maana-io/Q-guides/services/scientist/maana-ner-modeling.md

     Each entity can be defined one of combination:

 - {tag, token} - entities in this format must to be ordered in according of their appearance in the text
-- {tag, span, offset} - this is character-based format and entities are not to be ordered
+- {tag, span, offset} - this is character-based format and entities may not be ordered
 - {tag, tokens} - this is word-based format and entities must to be ordered
-- {tag, start, end} - this is word-based format and entities are not to be ordered
+- {tag, start, end} - this is word-based format and entities may not be ordered

 ```json
 [